-What types of insurance does your 18 year old need as he or she heads off to the land of fraternity parties, political activist professors, all-night exam cram sessions, and sweating over final exams?
+What types of insurance does your 18 year old need as he or she heads off to the land of fraternity parties, political activist professors, all-night exam cram sessions, sweating over final exams?

 As our society and government stretches childhood from 18 years old to the mid-twenties, parents have to make certain important financial bases are covered for their kids and nothing ranks higher than insurance.